Featured bike path - Cedar Creek Trail

 We took in the views of the Wisconsin River which literally flowed over the trail recently.

 This is a great out-and-back trail for kids as it is very scenic with virtually no hills and minimal traffic.
-The entire path is paved with a short segment on low-traffic residential roads between West Military and River Street Park in Rothschild.
-River Street Park has a playground and bathrooms open in non-winter months.
+The entire path is paved with a short segment on low-traffic residential roads between West Military and River Street Park in Rothschild (or use the widen sidewalk).
+River Street Park has a playground, bike fix-it station, and bathrooms open in non-winter months.

 Insider scoop